JakeColtman/SurPyval/README.md

     * There are no hand-offs to non-python objects
     * Models allow for substitution of any of their composite blocks

-The trade-off to get these goods is performance.
-Models provide in the library are designed to be tweakable, which limits performance optimizations.
-This manifests itself in a number of ways:

-    * Straight up crunching speed
-    * Memory useage
-    * Models often don't exploit conjugacy where it exists

-For very large data sets or very complicated models, you might be better off using something like Stan.
+In general, the trade-off to buy the above is speed and memory performance.
+Constructing models in a compositional, modifiable way often leads to not being able to get performance improvements.
+For medium sized data sets, this isn't a problem, but for very large data sets and complex models speed can be a problem.